HotSprings-GmbH/data-science-project-template/README.md

 ## Setup CI/CD pipelines in gitlab

-The project is set up to run:

--   `pre-commit` checks on every new commit pushed to gitlab
--   `semantic-release` on every MR to main

-To enable the CI/CD setup in gitlab please use the following steps:

--   enable `CI/CD` pipelines in `Settings -> General -> Visibility, project features, permissions`.
--   create a project access token named `GITLAB_TOKEN` in `Settings -> Access Tokens` with `Maintainer` role and `api` + `write_repository` scopes.
--   copy the token value appearing at the top of the page after the token creation
--   create a `masked` and `protected` variable called `GITLAB_TOKEN` in `CI/CD -> Variables` using the previously created token value
+The projects created with this template are set up to run the formatting and linting checks configured in `pylint` for every new commit pushed to `gitlab`.
+The CI/CD pipelines must be enabled within the gitlab repository settings (`Settings -> General -> Visibility, project features, permissions`).

+## License

+Licensed under the Apache License, Version 2.0 (the "License").